youwen5/ap-latex-template/README.md

 ## Licensing and Copyright

-This template's source code is licensed under the GNU Lesser General Public License.
-You are hereby permitted to use and modify this template for any purpose, with or without modification, with the following caveat:
+This template's source code is licensed under the GNU General Public License.
+You are hereby permitted to use and modify this template for any purpose, with or without modification, as long as you retain a copy of this license and the source code for viewing on request, and with the following caveat:

 > Use it for good, not evil.